 Free 1-to-1 Counselling for Adults

-Available in English, Hindi, Urdu and Nepali for the South Asian and Southeast Asian community (16 years an above).
+Available in English, Hindi, Urdu and Nepali for Ethnic Minorities in Hong Kong (18 years or above).

 of Hong Kong's population are ethnic minorities

 Hong Kong live under

 of ethnic minority children live in poverty in Hong Kong

 Our mission is to improve the lives of Hong Kong’s ethnic minorities by reducing suffering and providing opportunities.